ozaner/ozanerhansha.github.io-OLD/_posts/math/set-theory/00-0-0-cartesian-product.md

 $$\prod_{i=1}^1S=S$$

-We define the unary product in this way to make more our product notation more convenient (e.g. recursive definition of product has a base case of 1 set).
-It also allows us to avoid adding $1$-tuples, and even further $0$-tuples, and the unnecessary complexity they add to our definition of $n$-tuples.
+We define the unary product in this way to make our product notation more convenient (e.g. recursive definition of product has a base case of 1 set).
+It also allows us to avoid adding $1$-tuples, and even further $0$-tuples, along with the unnecessary complexity they add to our definition of $n$-tuples.

-Note that this definition implies that a "$1$-tuple" can be intuitively thought of as just an element of a set.
+Note that this definition implies that a "$1$-tuple" can be intuitively thought of as just an element of a set.<p></p>
 </details>

 <details>